Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Introduction

 \section{Introduction}

 Legendre transform ($\mathscr{L}$) plays an important role in various branches of physics.
 In mechanics, it connects Lagrangian and Hamiltonian formalisms.
 In thermodynamics, $\mathscr{L}$ serves to define alternate quantities that contain the same thermodynamic information as, say, the entropy of the system \cite{Callenbook}.
 Such transformations are useful to describe systems under different experimental conditions (see Appendix A for example).
-Statistical mechanics provides a microscopic underpinning for the equilibrium state within the framework of ensemble theory \cite{Gibbs, Reifch6,Pathria}.
+Statistical mechanics provides a microscopic underpinning for the equilibrium state within the framework of ensemble theory \cite{Gibbs, Reifch6, Pathria}.
 In canonical ensemble, the system energy is a random variable due to exchange of heat between the system and the heat reservoir.
 So, the average energy of the system is defined over a probability distribution: $U = \sum_{i=1}^{W} p_i \varepsilon_i$, where $\varepsilon_i \; (i=1,2,...,W)$ is the discrete energy eigenvalue of the $i$th microstate of the system, populated with probability $p_i$ that satisfies the normalization condition $\sum_{i=1}^{W} p_i =1$.
-When the system is in thermal equilibrium with the reservoir, the probability distribution is given by \be p_{i}^{*} = \frac{e^{-\beta^* \varepsilon_i}} {\sum_{i=1}^{W} e^{-\beta^* \varepsilon_i}}, \ee known as the canonical distribution.
-Here, $\beta^*$ is the inverse temperature of the reservoir.
+Treating the composite \textquotedblleft{system {\it plus} reservoir}\textquotedblright as an isolated system and invoking Boltzmann's formula for thermodynamic entropy ($S = k_{\rm B} \ln \Omega$), the probability distribution for the system at thermal equilibrium is given by \be p_{i}^{*} = \frac{e^{-\beta^* \varepsilon_i}} {\sum_{i=1}^{W} e^{-\beta^* \varepsilon_i}}, \ee which is the well-known Boltzmann or canonical distribution, with $\beta^*$ denoting the inverse temperature of the reservoir.
+We work in a system of units in which $k_{\rm B}=1$ so that entropy is a dimensionless quantity.
+Then, temperature and energy are expressed in the same units.
 The equilibrium free energy is obtained as \be \beta^* F (\beta^*) = -\ln \sum_{i=1}^{W} e^{-\beta^* \varepsilon_i}. \ee All equilibrium properties of the system may be calculated from the above free energy function.
-For example, the average system energy is evaluated as \be U^* = \frac{\partial}{\partial \beta^*} (\beta^* F). \ee The equilibrium entropy, $S(U^*)$, can be cast in terms of the canonical distribution, as \be S(U^*) = -\sum_{i=1}^{W} p_{i}^{*} \ln p_{i}^{*} \equiv \mathcal{S}^*. \ee The above expression is identical to the Shannon entropy of a probability distribution \cite{Shannon}: $\mathcal{S}( p_1,...,p_W) = -\sum_{i=1}^{W} p_{i} \ln p_{i}$, showing that thermodynamic entropy is equal to the Shannon entropy ($\mathcal{S}^*$), of the equilibrium distribution.
+For example, the average system energy is evaluated as \be U^* = \frac{\partial}{\partial \beta^*} (\beta^* F). \ee The equilibrium entropy, given by $S(U^*) = \beta^* U^* - \beta^* F (\beta^*) $, can be cast in terms of the canonical distribution, as \be S(U^*) = -\sum_{i=1}^{W} p_{i}^{*} \ln p_{i}^{*} \equiv \mathcal{S}^*. \ee The above expression is identical to the Shannon entropy \cite{Shannon} of a probability distribution: $\mathcal{S}( p_1,...,p_W) = -\sum_{i=1}^{W} p_{i} \ln p_{i}$, showing that thermodynamic entropy is equal to the Shannon entropy ($\mathcal{S}^*$) of the equilibrium distribution.
+In fact, the formula for Shannon entropy can also be derived directly from the Boltzmann entropy by considering the multinomial multiplicity of outcomes---in the limit of large numbers.